charlottegray17/100-days-of-code/log.md

 **Thoughts:** Feeling good to go through and consolidate this learning.
 I am exhausted so not pushing too hard today.
 Need one good long sleep.

-## Day 24: Friday July 24, 2020
+## Day 25: Saturday July 25, 2020

 **Today's Progress**: Progressed to 40% through basic Javascript on FCC

 **Thoughts:** Covering the basics of arrays, strings, mathmatical operators, which are making sense!
 I think what will be extra important this time is to make sure I understand everything before moving on, and not just completing tasks out of instinct or reflex, but really trying to understand the theory behind it.

 My main question when popping and pushing arrays is always 'why'?
 Like why would I want to do this?
 In what instance?
 I look forward to doing projects where this knowledge comes into play so it starts to make more practical sense, and not just theoretical.

 Still feeling quite exhausted, so didn't push too hard.
 But feeling at least somewhat pleased with the progress so far.

+Oh oh BUT I heard from someone from the Be The Change project today!
+I had hoped for a response but I couldn't have expected one THAT quick.
+We will set up a call for during the week and I will be receiving some videos to watch.
+Quite cool.

 **To Do's**